 Nowadays, to say that you hustle means you work hard and put in the extra effort at work.
 And it’s a term you may hear a lot from smart workers.

 To hustle is to say that you are working both hard and smart.
-The rise and grind of hustle culture imply that someone goes above and beyond to get the job done.
+The rise and grind of hustle culture implies that someone goes above and beyond to get the job done.

 Why is Hustle Important?